LeongMei/InteractiveMedia2025/Week6/README.md

 * To include javacript files, use the script tag with the attribute src to specify the url to your external file.
 ``` <script src ="..." </script> ````

-* In the index.html, under the <head> element add a two script tags 		withlinking the CDN for p5.js and the p5 sound library.
+* In the index.html, under the <head> element add a two script tags linking to the CDN for p5.js and the p5 sound library.

 *The set up should look something like this: